BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 2. MEETINGS: Meetings of Directors shall be held at a convenient time and place designated by the Executive Officer on call of an Officer or on written request to the Executive Officer by a Director.
 The President of the Association shall be the Chair of the Directors and the Executive Officer of the Association shall be its Secretary.
 A quorum at any Meeting of the Directors shall consist of a majority of the voting Officers and Directors.

-3. DUTIES: The Board of Directors shall recommend for acceptance or rejection all applications for membership under Article III §1 §1 [a] and [b] received by March I for vote by Members at the Annual Meeting.
-Unless otherwise specified in these By-Laws, it shall fill position vacancies caused by an incumbent's death, disability, or resignation.
+3. DUTIES: Unless otherwise specified in these By-Laws, it shall fill position vacancies caused by an incumbent's death, disability, or resignation.
 It shall be responsible to the Members for the conduct of Meetings and shall exercise general supervision over the affairs of the Association as authorized by these By-Laws.
 It shall bring to the attention of the Members such matters as it deems necessary.

 4. DUTIES OF INDIVIDUAL MEMBERS OF THE BOARD OF DIRECTORS: The At-Large Directors, by virtue of their scientific standing and visibility, lend credibility and support for the Association's goals, especially by active participation in its governance, by facilitation and improvement of its annual scientific meetings, and its other professional and educational undertakings, and in efforts to ensure its financial stability by recruiting members, exhibitors, and advertisers.